justinbaur/python-mocking-patterns/README.md

 # Python Mocking Patterns

-Showcase for different mocking patterns in Python.
+## Introduction

+The biggest hurdle writing python mocks I've seen developers stumble on, including myself, is where to patch.
+This repository is a collection of patterns for patching different scenarios.

 ## Patterns by Organizational Structure

-The patterns will be broken out into their own project folder with a `README.md` detailing the example mock.
-A pattern will focus on where to patch, <https://docs.python.org/3/library/unittest.mock.html#where-to-patch>, in the context of the organizationl structure.
+The patterns will be broken out into project folders with a `README.md` detailing the example mock.
+A pattern will focus on where to patch, <https://docs.python.org/3/library/unittest.mock.html#where-to-patch>, in the context of each organizationl structure.

 These patterns will use `pytest` and `pytest-mock` but can easliy be converted to the base `unittest` and `unittest.mock` modules.